 You can also get more specific and practical when it comes to the environment you use as part of your creative culture.

-You also need to think about when creativity happens.
+You should also think about when creativity happens.
 It doesn’t come with an on-off switch.

-You need to give people notice of when they need to be creative so they can prepare.
-And you need to give them some freedom to be creative with their own time.
+You have to give people notice of when they need to be creative so they can prepare.
+And you have to give them some freedom to be creative with their own time.